Quizz1Cal/Learning-Java/README.md

 **Definitions**
 1. ```java
 String[][] name = newString[ROWS][unfixed_cols]{items}
-// You actually define the sub-arrays LATER (individually) (at which point size must be specified)
+// You actually define the sub-arrays LATER (individually) (at which point size must be specified and EACH subarray must be defined like a proper array... but each of those entries can be any size)
 ```
 2. ```java
 String[] name = new String[size];